-We were delighted to add a dog waste bin to the site during 2015, in according with our management plan, so that now all entrances have a dog waste bin.
+We were delighted to add a new dog waste and litter bin to the site during 2016, as part of the new play area project.
+All entrances have a dog waste bin.

 Graffiti is addressed promptly but is rare.
 Police are advised.
 The Friends have graffiti removal spray provided by the Parks Department so we do not have to wait for Council staff to attend if it is a simple task.
 Where it is more complex we use Bristol City Council's online graffiti reporting system where usually graffiti is removed within 3 working days.